Marie Dvorzak, Rm. 440, firstname.lastname@example.org

 The State Telephone System is to be used for long distance calls that are related to University business only.
 Use of the system for personal calls, even if reimbursement is subsequently made to the University by the individual, is NOT permitted and is considered an abuse of the system.
 Unavoidable personal calls are to be made as collect calls, billed directly to your home phone, or charged to personal credit card.
 There is a charge for each local call and for calls to directory assistance made from an office telephone.
 LONG DISTANCE BUSINESS CALLS are to be made by dialing “1-1” and the area code and number being called.
 Such calls SHOULD NOT be made by dialing “9-1”, area code/number.

-New students must go through saw room orientation with Brian Hess.
+New students must go through saw room orientation.
 If you can coordinate with another person, it will be more efficient than training each person individually.
 There are numerous options for cutting rocks in the department; about 12 working saws.
 Rocks or slabs may require impregnation before processing.
+Brian is here to help with individual needs.
 All materials received are processed in rotation to be fair to all.
 Turn around time is usually a few weeks depending on the backlog of materials to produce.
 Standard sections are produced more rapidly than polished materials.
 Please do not sign up for Probe or SEM time before your project is complete.
 Many problems arise in polishing the wide variety of materials collected.
 It is not fair to take machine time from others if your materials are not ready.

-Please do not make any travel arrangements before you speak to Karen Turnio or Michelle Szabo.
+Please do not make any travel arrangements before you speak to Karen Turino, Sue Hyatt, or Michelle Szabo.